Skip to main content

 Coverage and cost comparison of cefdinir vs. amoxicillin

 As generic antibiotics, cefdinir and amoxicillin are widely available.
-Almost all Medicare Part D and insurance plans will cover cefdinir and amoxicillin.
-The typical retail cost of generic cefdinir more than $100.
-With a SingleCare coupon, this cost can be reduced to less than $25 for a 10-day supply of 300 mg capsules.
+Almost all Medicare and insurance plans will cover cefdinir and amoxicillin.
+The typical retail cost of generic cefdinir could be more than $100 for a treatment course.
+With a SingleCare coupon card, this cost may be reduced to about $15 for 20, 300 mg capsules.

 Amoxicillin is available in generic and brand-name versions.
-The average cost of generic amoxicillin capsules is around $24.
-Using a SingleCare discount card can lower the price to around $5 for a 10-day supply of 500 mg capsules.
+The average cost of generic amoxicillin capsules is around $20 for 21, 500 mg capsules.
+Using a SingleCare coupon card can lower the price to around $9.

 Cefdinir Amoxicillin